gboeing/osmnx/docs/getting-started.rst

 Urban Amenities
 ^^^^^^^^^^^^^^^

 Using OSMnx's :code:`features` module, you can search for and download any geospatial `features`_ (such as building footprints, grocery stores, schools, public parks, transit stops, etc) from the OpenStreetMap Overpass API as a GeoPandas GeoDataFrame.
-This uses OpenStreetMap `tags`_ to search for matching features.
+This uses OpenStreetMap `tags`_ to search for matching `elements`_.

 Modeling a Network
 ^^^^^^^^^^^^^^^^^^